devongovett/exif-reader/exiv2/MOTIVATION.md

 together with type information.

-When I realised that the exiv2 cli was already installed on my machine, I used it to compare the ouptut of exiv2 and  exif-reader with `exiv2 -p e some.jpg`.
+When I realised that the exiv2 cli was already installed on my machine, I used it to compare the output of exiv2 and exif-reader with `exiv2 -p e some.jpg`.

 IMHO the exiv2 project is trying to follow the spec one to one, while the exiftool project diverges a bit.
 For example the tag 0x0132 is called `DateTime` in Exif and Exiv2, but `ModifyDate`